 Airplane Travel Kit

-It’s more expensive to buy gifts for someone going travelling like a memory foam neck pillow, ear plugs, and eye mask separately, so we suggest you pick up this airplane travel kit all in one go.
+It’s more expensive to buy gifts for someone traveling abroad like a memory foam neck pillow, ear plugs, and eye mask separately, so we suggest you pick up this airplane travel kit all in one go.

 I’ve tried inflatable neck pillows before –sure, they save marginally more space in one’s luggage but the sacrifice in comfort is too great to bare.